Skip to content

 Enabling the I2C Interface

 The I2C interface is enabled by default on the Qwiic Human Presence/Motion Sensor boards.
-To disable the I2C interface and enable the SPI interface, users must modify the CS jumper.
+To disable the I2C interface and enable the SPI interface, users must ensure that the CS pin is initially pulled down (0).

 Qwiic Connector